Tunisian artists cry for help against religious extremists

 The play, a satire about politics and religion, was cancelled.

-It was not the first time religious hardliners have stopped the plays of Abdeli, a Tunisian actor and playwright known for criticising ousted president Zine El Abidine Ben-Ali before last year's revolution.
+It was not the first time religious hardliners have stopped the plays of Abdeli, a Tunisian actor and playwright known for criticizing ousted president Zine El Abidine Ben-Ali before last year's revolution.

 At last week's Hammamet festival, Abdeli, whose life has been threatened, was accompanied by personal guards.

-Note: (This story was corrected to fix spelling of sculptor in paragraph 33)